 Making them the sole focus sets the table for them to share.
 Pick a place where they feel comfortable and safe.
 Try to think of places where they would want to be for an extended period of time.
-Avoid places where they feel like someone could overhear the things they say.
+Avoid places where they feel like someone could overhear what they say.

-What do you think teenagers need most from adults?
+Sound off: What do you think teenagers need most from adults?